bloomberg/bde_verify/doc/docs/main.rst

    Probabale or possible inconsistent uses of allocators and deleters when icreating 'ManagedPtr' or 'shared_pointer'.
 The warnings below are also accompanied by notes saying to consider using 'allocateManaged' or 'allocate_shared', which prevent these problems.
+The 'MPOK01' warning is typically disabled, representing usages that are likely to be correct even though they are not expressed in the preferred way.

    * ``MPOK01``
      Shared pointer without deleter using default-assigned allocator variable.